pwjablonski/cn-sta-pitch/SLIDES.md

 ### This is Code Nation's

 ![alt text](https://cdn.glitch.com/c05318e1-5cde-4a9c-9158-d7e8edf1ec76%2FLogo%20500x500%20px%20(1).png?v=1584281662116)
 <!-- .slide: data-background="#17d3ff" -->

 ---

 ###### Premise

-hi peter!
-Hi!
-does the goal as its written sound too clunky? because i think it does For the goal it think insstead of student will we can start with "To excite" Modeled after popular reality shows like *Rhythm and Flow*, *The Voice*, and *Next in Fashion*, each week students will:
+Modeled after popular reality shows like *Rhythm and Flow*, *The Voice*, and *Next in Fashion*, each week students will:
 1. Be given a challenge based on a company client.
 2. Work in teams to create a stunning web design product by the end of the week.
 3. Present their work in a mini-showcase each week all culminating in a final showcase at the end of the summer.

+Note: hi peter!
+Hi!
+does the goal as its written sound too clunky? because i think it does yeah that I like the ending part though
+One th
+what do you feel needs to be added/taken out (other than the goal which im rewording now) I am goin to go through and write some notes which we can add under Note: on each slide.
+I think it looks great!!

+cool! sounds good
+I think we are a 6 weeks now :/

+oh thats right. because they are doing orientation earlier yup cool, changed that part
+So I love The Code Off, the only thing I'm thinking is how we think about what is what as in we have a lot of names of things already with the full name being Code Nation's Summer Tech Academy's Incubator's The Code Off How should we be thinking about this? no, thats a good point...hmmm. i guess we should just stick with the summer tech academy...i guess that makes the most sense ...especially since someone from syep expressed that they liked the name Summer Tech Academy?

 ---